Differential Cohomology: Categories, Characteristic Classes, and Connections: Invertible field theories

-See also Fiorenza--Sati--Schreiber \cite{FSS15a} and Yamashita--Yonekura \cite[Example 4.81 and Proposition 6.3]{YY21} for additional constructions of classical Chern--Simons theory as an invertible field theory, and Freed--Neitzke \cite{FN20} for an application to special functions. \end{example} \begin{remark}[(Quantizing Chern--Simons theory)] One of the interesting things you can do with the classical Chern--Simons theory is to quantize it.
+\begin{remark}[(quantizing Chern--Simons theory)] One of the interesting things you can do with the classical Chern--Simons theory is to quantize it.
 This amounts to summing $\alpha_{(G, \lambda)}$ over the space of all principal $G$-bundles with connection on a given closed, oriented $3$-manifold.
 This procedure, known as taking the path integral, is still only heuristically defined,\footnote{When $G$ is finite, Freed--Quinn \cite{FQ93} define a path integral of \emph{topological} field theories whose fields include a principal $G$-bundle.
 Applied to classical Dijkgraaf--Witten theory from \cref{classical_DW}, the resulting TFT, called \textit{(quantum) Dijkgraaf--Witten theory}, is a commonly studied model organism in topological field theory.} but enough is known about it in the physics literature that we can ask mathematical questions about the quantized theory.
 In physics, this quantum Chern--Simons theory was first studied by Schwarz \cite{Sch77} and Witten \cite{Wit89}.
 Something strange happens in this quantization procedure, though: Witten (\textit{ibid.}) gives a physical argument that quantum Chern--Simons theory is in fact a topological field theory!
 Therefore it should be possible to formalize it mathematically as a symmetric monoidal functor

 where $\fC$ is some symmetric monoidal $(\infty, 3)$-category.
 It is not known how to do this in general,\footnote{There are a few different perspectives on what $Z_{G,k}(\mathrm{pt}_+)$ should be.
 For $G$ finite, the answer is known by work of Freed--Hopkins--Lurie--Teleman \cite[\S 4.2]{FHLT10} and Wray \cite[\S 9]{Wra10}; for $G$ a torus, the answer is due to Freed--Hopkins--Lurie--Teleman (\textit{ibid}.).
 For general $G$, two different approaches are provided by Freed--Teleman (see \cite{432876}) and Henriques \cite{Hen17b, Hen17a}.
 See also \cite{FT20}.} but it is known how to extend it to a theory of $1$-, $2$-, and $3$-manifolds, valued in the $2$-category of $\mathbb C$-linear categories, by work of Reshetikhin--Turaev \cite{RT90, RT91}, Walker \cite{Wal91}, Bakalov--Kirillov \cite{BK01}, Kerler--Lyubashenko \cite{KL01}, and Bartlett--Douglas--Schommer-Pries--Vicary \cite{BDSV15}.\footnote{These constructions require some additional structure on our manifolds, such as a choice of trivialization of the first Pontryagin class.
 As theories of merely oriented manifolds, Chern--Simons theories are \emph{anomalous}.
 See \cites[\S 9.3]{FHLT10}[]{432876} for more information.} Much more can be said about this TFT and its connections to various parts of geometry, topology, representation theory, and physics; see Freed \cite{Fre09} for a general survey on Chern--Simons theory and the references therein for more information. \end{remark}